sstelfox/stelfox.net/content/blog/2014-04-21-calculating-rsa-key-fingerprints-in-ruby.md

 Please note that case sensitivity doesn't matter here (OpenSSL will return upper case hex codes).

-The next one I got working was the SSH fingerprints thanks to the RFCs metioned earlier.
+The next one I got working was the SSH fingerprints thanks to the RFCs mentioned earlier.

 ```ruby